Lake Tanganyika: Geography

-Lake Tanganyika is situated within the Albertine Rift, the western branch of the East African Rift, and is confined by the mountainous walls of the valley.
+Today Lake Tanganyika is situated within the Albertine Rift, the western branch of the East African Rift, and is confined by the mountainous walls of the valley.
 It is the largest rift lake in Africa and the second-largest freshwater lake by volume in the world.
 It is the deepest lake in Africa and holds the greatest volume of fresh water on the continent, accounting for 16% of the world's available fresh water.
 It extends for 676 km in a general north–south direction and averages 50 km in width.
 The lake covers 32000 km2, with a shoreline of 1900 km, a mean depth of 572 m and a maximum depth of 1471 m (in the northern basin).
 It holds an estimated 18750 km3 of water.

 The catchment area of the lake is 231000 km2.
 Two main rivers flow into the lake, as well as numerous smaller rivers and streams (whose lengths are limited by the steep mountains around the lake).
 The one major outflow is the Lukuga River, which empties into the Congo River drainage.
 Precipitation and evaporation play a greater role than the rivers.
 At least 90% of the water influx is from rain falling on the lake's surface and at least 90% of the water loss is from direct evaporation.

 The major river flowing into the lake is the Ruzizi River, formed about 10,000 years ago, which enters the north of the lake from Lake Kivu.
 The Malagarasi River, which is Tanzania's second largest river, enters the east side of Lake Tanganyika.
 The Malagarasi is older than Lake Tanganyika, and before the lake was formed, it probably was a headwater of the Lualaba River, the main Congo River headstream.
+The major river flowing into the lake from Zambia and the largest discharging into the southern lake is the Lufubu, which rises on the plateau south of the lake, flowing northwest over an escarpment into a valley, then flowing northeast to a mouth east of Nsumbu.